wp-plugins/stripe-woocommerce-addon/readme.txt

 8. Uses Token method to charge Credit Cards rather sending sensitive card details to stripe directly as prescribed by Stripe.
 9. It does not needs SSL.
 10. Single checkbox to put it in live/test mode.
-11. This plugin currently supports USD.
+11. This plugin currently supports Multiple Currency Irrespective of store base currency See screenshot 2. also see https://support.stripe.com/questions/which-currencies-does-stripe-support
 12. This plugin **does not store Credit Card Details**.